CHUKOVSKY

 Ermolova Theater, Moscow

-Korney Ivanovich Chukovsky — that name has been ringing, delighting, and warming children and adults for over a hundred years.
-His fairy tales outsell Pushkin’s editions.
-Generations change, fashion evolves, but his stories are still read and loved.
+Korney Ivanovich Chukovsky — that name has resonated, delighted, and warmed hearts of children and adults alike for over a century.
+His fairy tales outsell the editions of Pushkin.
+Generations come and go, fashions change, but his stories remain beloved and widely read.

-Everyone knows Chukovsky as a kind storyteller, a cheerful grandfather, a friend to all children.
-But do we truly know him as a person?
-A self-taught man, born during the reign of Alexander III, a friend of Mayakovsky, Blok, and Akhmatova; a researcher of Nekrasov and translator of the great American poet Whitman; a father of four children—three of whom he lost during his lifetime.
+Everyone recognizes Chukovsky as a gentle storyteller, a cheerful grandfather figure, a friend to all children.
+Yet, do we truly know him as a person?
+A self-taught man born during the reign of Alexander III, a confidant of Mayakovsky, Blok, and Akhmatova; a researcher of Nekrasov and translator of the great American poet Walt Whitman.
+He was also a father of four children, three of whom he mourned during his lifetime.

 What was he really like?
-What did he hide from outsiders?
-Why did he renounce his own fairy tales?
+What did he conceal from outsiders?
+Why did he eventually turn away from his own fairy tales?

-“Chukovsky” is a journey into a paradoxical fairy tale that becomes reality.
-Here, translator Nikolay Korneichuk becomes the storyteller Korney Chukovsky; animals solve problems of the HOA "Limpopo," and in magical dreams, as in real life, love always triumphs.
+“Chukovsky” is a journey into a paradoxical fairy tale that transforms into reality.
+Here, translator Nikolay Korneichuk becomes the storyteller Korney Chukovsky; animals resolve issues in the HOA "Limpopo," and in magical dreams—as in real life—love always prevails.

-The 1920s—when all of Chukovsky’s main fairy tales were written: "Barmaley," "Fedorino Gorye," "The Tatty Rat," "The Fly-Tie," "Moydodyr," "Doctor Aibolit," "The Telephone," "Stolen Sun."
-The play "Chukovsky" coincides with their centenary.
+The 1920s—when all of Chukovsky’s most famous fairy tales were written: "Barmaley," "Fedorino Gorye," "The Tatty Rat," "The Fly-Tie," "Moydodyr," "Doctor Aibolit," "The Telephone," "Stolen Sun."
+The play "Chukovsky" coincides with their centennial.

 Savva Saveliev: “Who is the real Chukovsky?
 We seek the answer to this question in our play.
 Therefore, I want to warn the audience right away: this is not a children’s play.
 ‘Chukovsky’ is a fairy tale for adults.
-It’s about the dark side of fame and popular love.”
+It explores the dark side of fame and fleeting popularity.”

 Playwright / Director / Artist: Savva Saveliev